Is tree planting really the best way of fighting climate change?

 - Recovering ecosystems have around 50% less living things and 30% less species diversity as a natural forest.
 They also have 35% less carbon cycling – not great for fighting climate change!

-What about planting trees that are native species?
+What about planting native species, or natural regeneration?

-There are trees that we can’t plant – because we don’t have seeds, because they only start growing after a forest is several decades old, or because we simply don’t know about them.
+There are some that we can’t plant – because we don’t have seeds, because they only start growing after a forest is several decades old, or because we simply don’t know about them.

 There are millions of small plants, like vines and bushes and ferns, that grow on the forest floor and integrate with the other plants and animals around them over decades.